eeeps/scalables/README.md

 Add all size-constraint styles to the parent, data-scalable element and not the &lt;img&gt; itself, which has its width and height styles explicitly set by the script such that it fits the parent.

-Scalables.js adds an "enhanced" class to the body, allowing you to style your fallback thumbnail + text separately from your larger, scaled images.
+Scalables.js adds an "enhanced" class to the root element, allowing you to style your fallback thumbnail + text separately from your enhanced, scaled images.

 ```css
 /* styles for the "unenhanced" fallback of thumbnail + links to higher res images */